Skip To Main Content

 • Freshmen applicant is a ward of the state or an orphan.

-• Freshmen applicant’s annual family income falls within the Income Eligibility Guidelines set by the USDA Food and Nutrition Service.
+• Freshmen applicants’ annual family income falls within the Income Eligibility Guidelines set by the USDA Food and Nutrition Service.

-• Freshmen applicant’s family receives public assistance such as TANF (Temporary Assistance for Needy Families).
+• Freshmen applicants’ family receives public assistance such as TANF (Temporary Assistance for Needy Families).

 • ACT and/or College Board SAT application fee waiver form

-• NACAC fee waiver form
+• NACAC fee waiver form with supporting documentation listed in Step 2 below

-How to Submit a Fee Waiver
+How to Submit an Application Fee Waiver

-• Upload* ACT and/or College Board SAT application fee waiver form
+• Upload* ACT and/or College Board SAT application fee waiver form.

 • Upload* documentation that student is a ward of the state or orphan.